What is Deferred Tax Assets?

 A deferred tax asset is an asset to the Company that usually arises when either the Company has overpaid taxes or paid advance tax.
 Such taxes are recorded as an asset on the balance sheet and are eventually paid back to the Company or deducted from future taxes.

-These are the created because of the timing difference between the book profit and the taxable profit.
-This is because there are some items which are allowed to be deducted and other not deducted from the taxable profits.
+These are created because of the timing difference between the book profit and the taxable profit.
+It is because there are some items which are allowed to be deducted and other not deducted from the taxable profits.

 Deferred Tax Asset Examples

 Let us discuss some of the reasons with examples given below: